DS-567/AMD-AOHW25_620/Data_Collection/README.md

  ## Fault Injection 🔧

 The table below shows the setup registers for setting up and injecting faults into Neorv32.
-The 64 registers are written to and read from by the MicroBlaze CPU at a higher abtraction using the register index and a constant array of main.c [lines -]. depending on two scenarios:
+The 64 registers are written to and read from by the MicroBlaze CPU at a higher abtraction using the register index and a constant array of register name strings (look-up table) in the MicroBlaze main.c [lines 16-27].

-**1** - Manually using the
+To collect larger datasets automatically, there are variables MicroBlaze main.c [lines ?-?] that can be pre-configured before programming the FPGA, which are desribed below:

+****:

 ### Setup registers table: